-The trustea program seeks to promote and facilitate the sustainable transformation of the Indian tea industry, based on globally accepted sustainability principles by managing and implementing the trustea code.
-The program focuses on soil conservation and management, water management, fertilizer management, crop protection, food safety, health, safety and welfare of the workers, working conditions and labor rights, biodiversity and environmental management, waste, and pollution management.
-The code has clear social and environmental objectives including protection and preservation of the environment, developing and imparting training and education programs, which will have a beneficial impact on the social, environmental and sustainability issues of the Indian tea industry, and social welfare and improvement of livelihood of workers and small growers.
+The trustea program seeks to promote and facilitate the sustainable transformation of the Indian tea industry based on globally accepted sustainability principles by managing and implementing the trustea code.
+The program focuses on soil conservation and management, water management, fertilizer management, crop protection, food safety, health, safety and welfare of the workers, working conditions and labour rights, biodiversity and environmental management, waste and pollution management.
+The code has clear social and environmental objectives including protection and preservation of the environment, developing and imparting training and education programmes which will have a beneficial impact on the social, environmental and sustainability issues of the Indian tea industry and social welfare and improvement of livelihood of workers and small growers.

-Ownership: trustea Code is developed, owned and managed by Indian tea industry stakeholders.
+Ownership: The trustea Code is developed, owned and managed by the Indian tea industry stakeholders.

-Food safety: Extensive focus is given on food safety components integrated into the Code.
+Food safety: A comprehensive set of food safety components has been integrated into the Code.

 Good manufacturing practices: The Code incorporates tea manufacturing processes and other good practices covering tea factories.

 Lower certification cost: Cost of trustea certification is lower than other sustainability certifications.
 This is achieved through innovative verification systems by external audits in alternate years and use of locally-trained auditors.